Select Page

 2. When Surgery Becomes Necessary

-Laparoscopy is typically recommended when non-invasive treatments (like medication or pelvic physiotherapy) haven’t provided relief, or when imaging suggests a physical cause that requires manual correction.
-Key indications include:
+Laparoscopy is typically recommended when noninvasive treatments (like medication or pelvic physiotherapy) haven’t provided relief or when imaging suggests a physical cause that requires manual correction.
+Key indications include the following:

 • Suspected Deep Endometriosis: When specialized 3D ultrasound identifies nodules that cannot be treated with hormones alone.